FDA-MyStudies/FDA-My-Studies-Mobile-Application-System/README.md

 # FDA MyStudies Mobile Application System

+The FDA MyStudies App is designed to facilitate direct patient input of real world data which can be linked to electronic health data, thereby supporting traditional clinical trials, pragmatic trials, observational studies and registries.
+It was developed by the FDA and private sector partners, but source code and documentation have been released to the public as open source software so the app and data storage system can be reconfigured and rebranded by other organizations conducting clinical research and improved by software developers.
+The FDA MyStudies App has several important features.
+The data storage environment is secure and supports controls necessary for compliance with 21 CFR Part 11 and the Federal Information Security Management Act, so it can be used for trials under Investigational New Drug oversight.
+The app is configurable for different therapeutic areas and health outcomes which reduces software development hurdles for non-FDA users.
+The data storage environment is scalable and partitioned to support large multi-site trials or “distributed database” studies.

 This repository contains all the necessary code for running the FDA MyStudies mobile applications (iOS and Android), web configuration portal (WCP), and storage environment.
 The mobile apps and WCP were developed by Boston Technology Corporation.
 The registration server and storage environment are extensions of LabKey Server, a platform developed by LabKey and